 More than one resistances in series and parallel can be connected, in addition to that more than two resistances in series and parallel can also be connected in combination.
 Resistors can be connected together in an unlimited number of series and parallel combinations to form complex resistive circuits.

-But what if we want to connect various resistors together in “BOTH” parallel and series combinations within the same circuit to produce more complex resistive networks, how do we calculate the combined or total circuit resistance, currents and voltages for these resistive combinations.
+But what if we want to connect various resistors together in “BOTH” parallel and series combinations inside a similar circuit to deliver progressively complex resistive systems, how would we ascertain the joined or all out circuit resistance, currents and voltages for these resistive combinations.